 Brand-New Red Arrow Jets Could Be Built at Glasgow Prestwick Airport

-- On July 4, 2025, Aeralis announced Prestwick Airport as the site for its UK final assembly line for new training jets.
+- On July 4, 2025, Aeralis announced Prestwick Airport as the chosen site for final assembly of its new British-designed jet replacement for the Red Arrows Hawk T1.

 Next generation of Red Arrows jets could be built in Scotland under new plans